Thaísa Grana Pedretti: 2023

-In December 2023, she won the singles and doubles titles at the ITF W15 tournament in Buenos Aires, Argentina.
-The following week, She played in the final of the ITF W15 tournament in Córdoba.
+In December, she won the singles and doubles titles at a W15 tournament in Buenos Aires, Argentina.
+The following week, she stood in the final of a W15 event in Córdoba.

+As of late 2023, Grana Pedretti started workng with Brazilian former tennis player Flávio Saretta as her coach.

 2024

-In February 2024, she played in the doubles final at the ITF W50 tournament held in Mexico City.
-In November 2024 Partnering Diae El Jardi, Grana Pedretti won her first major ITF W50 tournament Austin in United States, defeating Whitney Osuigwe and Alana Smith in the final.
+In February 2024, she reached the doubles final at the W50 tournament held in Mexico City.
+In November, partnering Diae El Jardi, Grana Pedretti won her first W50 tournament Austin, Texas, defeating Whitney Osuigwe and Alana Smith in the final.

-2025
+2025: WTA Tour debut

-In September 2025, Pedretti played at the qualifying rounds of the inaugural SP Open, a WTA 250 in São Paulo, Brazil.
-She reached the final round but lost to Yasmine Mansouri, therefore she was unable to secure a spot on the main draw.
-This was her debut at the WTA Tour.
+In September 2025, Grana Pedretti played at the qualifying rounds of the inaugural WTA 250 SP Open in São Paulo, Brazil.
+She reached the final round but lost to Yasmine Mansouri, therefore she missed her WTA Tour main-draw debut.

+In October, she played at a W35 tournament at the club Paineiras do Morumby in São Paulo, Brazil.
+In doubles, she partnered with fellow Brazilian Luiza Fullana, reaching the semifinals but losing to Jazmín Ortenzi and María Paulina Pérez.

+In November, Grana Pedretti competed at a W15 tournament in Mogi das Cruzes.

+In the doubles draw, she played alongside Luiza Fullana and together they reached the final, where they faced Najah Dawson from Jamaica and Marjorie Souza from Brazil and won in straight sets.
+This was her 14th professional doubles title.

+Personal life

+When not training or playing, Pedretti enjoys to watch tennis.

+She is a fan and supporter of the Sociedade Esportiva Palmeiras soccer team from her hometown of São Paulo.

+Pedretti has cited Rafael Nadal and Simona Halep as being among her favorite tennis players.